Do you qualify to enter the Republic of Georgia right now? If so, what is the easiest way to do it, and what is the

 - The persons arriving to Georgia, should be citizens/residents of those countries.

 - They should be coming from those countries.
-Either directly = They live there, or have been there for some time (>14 days, most likely, though not explicit) and they are flying directly from there;
+Either directly = They live there, or have been there for some time (>14 days, most likely, though not explicitly) and they are flying directly from there;

 - OR indirectly = They live there, they have been there for some time, but they will first enter another country and then Georgia because, for example, there are no direct flights).

-Note: A translation error in the English version (from google translate) of the legislation causes the USA to be omitted – which has caused confusion in the international community.
+Note: A translation error in the English version (from google translate) of the legislation caused the USA to be omitted – which caused confusion in the international community.
 In the Georgian version, which is the legally binding document, აშშ-ის (USA) is definitely present.